-4.1 Combined hackney carriage & private hire driver licences are issued subject to the following conditions.
+- 4.1 Combined hackney carriage & private hire driver licences are issued subject to the following conditions.
 Drivers are required to be familiar with all parts of this policy and comply with it and the conditions.
-Any driver who contravenes these conditions may be deemed not fit and proper to hold a licence.
+Any driver who contravenes these conditions may be deemed not fit and proper to hold a licence. - 4.2 In addition to compliance with the conditions set out in this policy, the driver must comply with all reasonable instructions and requests for information from a licensing officer, constable, or police community support officer.